Groups definable in partial differential fields with an automorphism: The isogeny result

+Hence we may assume that $A$ is Zariski dense in $H$.
+Then $H$ is abelian as well, and we may assume it is connected.

+{\bf Claim}.
+The $n$-torsion subgroup $Z$ of $H(\calu)$ is finite.\\ The proof is by induction on $\dim(H)$.
+Assume first that $H$ has no proper algebraic subgroup.
+Then $H$ is one of $\ga$, $\gm$ or a simple abelian variety.
+In all three cases, $Z$ is finite (characteristic $0$ implies that $\ga(\calu)$ is torsion-free).

+Assume now that $N$ is a minimal (proper, infinite) algebraic subgroup of $H$; then by the first case, $Z\cap N(\calu)$ is finite.
+The group $ZN(\calu)/N(\calu)$ is contained in the $n$-torsion subgroup of $(H/N)(\calu)$, which is finite by induction hypothesis.
+This proves the claim.

+The claim implies that $A$ and $A^n$ have the same SU-rank, and therefore that $A^n$ has finite index in $A$.
+As $[G:A]$ is finite and $A^n\leq G^n$, we obtain the result. \\[0.05in] (2) Let $A$ be a definable subgroup of $G$ of finite index, and $Z$ a normal finite (of size $n$) subgroup of $A$ such that $A/Z$ is abelian and infinite.\\ Going to a definable subgroup of $A$ of finite index ($C_A(Z)$, which has index bounded by the size of the largest abelian subgroup of ${\rm Sym}(n)$), we may assume that $Z$ is central in $A$.
+Thus the map

+is a bilinear map.
+Then $A^n$ is a definable subgroup of $A$, which is abelian since every element of $A^n$ is of the form $g^n$ for some $g\in A$.
+By (1), $(A/Z)^n$ has finite index in $A/Z$, and this implies that $A^n$ has finite index in $A$, and therefore also in $G$.

-\begin{remark}\vlabel{rem-defss} In our context (of a supersimple theory), a definable group will in general have infinitely many definable subgroups of finite index, so it will not have a smallest one.
-Note that our definition takes care of that problem, as both notions are preserved when going to definable subgroups of finite index and quotients by finite normal subgroups. \end{remark} \begin{lem}\vlabel{lem-defss} Let $G$ be a group, $G_0$ a definable subgroup of $G$ of finite index, and $Z$ a finite normal subgroup of $G$. \begin{enumerate} \item $G$ is definably quasi-simple if and only if $G_0$ is definably quasi-simple. \item $G$ is definably quasi-simple if and only if $G/Z$ is definably quasi-simple. \item The same assertions hold with ``quasi-semi-simple'' in place of quasi-simple. \end{enumerate} \end{lem}
+\begin{lem} Let $G$ be a definable group, $G_0$ a definable subgroup of $G$ of finite index, and $Z$ a finite normal subgroup of $G$. \begin{enumerate} \item Assume that $G/Z$ has a definable abelian subgroup $A'$, such that $N_{G/Z}(A')$ has finite index in $G/Z$.
+Then $G$ has a definable abelian subgroup $A$, with $N_G(A)$ of finite index.
+Furthermore, $[A':ZA]$ is finite. \item $G$ is definably quasi-simple if and only if $G_0$ is definably quasi-simple. \item $G$ is definably quasi-simple if and only if $G/Z$ is definably quasi-simple. \item The assertions of items (2) and (3) hold with ``quasi-semi-simple'' in place of ``quasi-simple''. \end{enumerate} \end{lem}